aakashwalji/aakashwalji/README.md

 ### CSS Frameworks
 - *Bootstrap:* Experienced in utilizing Bootstrap to create responsive and mobile-first web designs quickly.
 - *Tailwind CSS:* Proficient in using Tailwind CSS for utility-first and customizable styling, providing a unique and consistent design system.

-## Projects

-### 1. *Tic Tac Toe Game*

-This classic game is implemented using only HTML, CSS, and JavaScript.
-Enjoy a clean and intuitive interface as you engage in the timeless battle of Xs and Os.
-Challenge and test your strategic prowess against your friend.
-Dive into the source code to explore how the game mechanics come to life using fundamental web technologies.
-Let the games begin!

-### 2. *Rock Paper Scissors Game*

-Dive into the world of strategic choices with my Rock Paper Scissors game project.
-This interactive game is crafted using only HTML, CSS, and JavaScript, offering a seamless and enjoyable experience.
-Challenge yourself against the computer to see who can master the classic trio of rock, paper, and scissors.
-The intuitive design ensures easy navigation, while the game logic, powered by JavaScript, adds an element of excitement to each move.
-Enjoy the simplicity and fun of Rock Paper Scissors brought to life in your browser!

-### 3. *Amazon Clone*

-Explore the basics of e-commerce with my Amazon Clone, crafted using only HTML and CSS.
-This simplified rendition brings the essence of Amazon's layout to your browser.
-The HTML structure provides a foundation for displaying items, while CSS styling ensures a clean and visually appealing user interface.
-Although lacking advanced functionalities, this project serves as a starting point for understanding the fundamental building blocks of an e-commerce website.
-Immerse yourself in the familiar look and feel of Amazon as you delve into the world of basic web development.
-Happy shopping!

-*Many more to come...*

 ## Current Focus

 I'm currently focused on: